d1mnewz/interviews/README.md

 * I want to refactor a legacy system.
 You want to rewrite it from scratch.
 Argument.
 Then, switch our roles.
 * What is GOTO statement?
 [What's wrong with it](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf)?
 Do we still have GOTO statements or something similar to them in modern programming languages?
 * What is monorepo and what is multirepo?
 When it's better to chose one over another? [[0]](https://medium.com/@adamhjk/monorepo-please-do-3657e08a4b70) [[1]](https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b)
+* Tell me about your favorite language/framework.
+After that, tell me why it's crappy.

 # Non-technical
 * What motivates you?